undeMalum/portfolio/content/posts/marimo-overview/index.md

 draft = true
 +++

-# Why should you care?
+# Why Should You Care?
 [Jupyter Notebooks](https://jupyter.org) are a cornerstone of the Python ecosystem, especially in research and data science.
 Their ability to combine code, markdown, results, and visualizations makes them a powerful tool for analysis and communication.

 But they also come with well-documented drawbacks: hidden execution order, reproducibility issues, and encouragement of poor coding practices.
 A 2019 study — [*"A Large-scale Study about Quality and Reproducibility of Jupyter Notebooks"*](https://leomurta.github.io/papers/pimentel2019a.pdf)[^fn] — highlighted how these problems undermine reliability at scale.